AchieveAbility Experts

 Vivien Guy : Personlised Learning Expert

 Vivien has developed specialised personalised learning programmes focusing on a holistic approach to pastoral support.
-She has considerable experience as senior FE manager with strategic responsibility for the leadership and development of tutorial and enrichment provision for 14-19 and adult learners, providing differentiated strategies and resources to meet a wide spectrum of learning styles and needs.
+She has considerable experience as senior FE manager with strategic responsibility for the leadership and development of tutorial and enrichment provision for 14-19 year olds and adult learners, providing differentiated strategies and resources to meet a wide spectrum of learning styles and needs.

-Her work has consistently received recognition from OFSTED for ‘good practice’ in embedding peer-mentoring; for the ‘extensive’ range of enrichment activities helping to improve learner ‘self-awareness and self-confidence’, for ’ innovative project work that promotes diversity’ and ‘the strong focus on
+Her work has consistently received recognition from OFSTED for good practice in embedding peer-mentoring; for the extensive range of enrichment activities helping to improve learner self-awareness and self-confidence, for innovative project work that promotes diversity and the strong focus on

-meeting Every Child Matters themes during tutorials.’
+meeting Every Child Matters themes during tutorials.

 Vivien’s experience as college corporation member, chair of performance committee and local government councillor contributing to education policy in Merton has underpinned her shaping of the tutorial infrastructure that supports learner progress.